Codecademy/docs/content/r/concepts/data-frames/data-frames.md

 ---
-Title: 'Data Frames'
+Title: "Data Frames"
-Description: 'Data frames are objects that store data into two dimensions of columns and rows.'
+Description: "Data frames are objects that store data into two dimensions of columns and rows."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Data Types'
+  - "Data Types"
-  - 'Objects'
+  - "Objects"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Data frames** are objects that store data into a table with two dimensions represented by columns and rows.
 The columns are the different characteristics and the rows are instances of a set of characteristics.
 Data frames are useful for storing different [data types](https://www.codecademy.com/resources/docs/r/data-types).